brinfoleo/book-manager-api-javascript/README.md

 # 📖 Minimalist Book Manager API

+## Below are the command lines for each database:
+sqlite - npm start
+mysql - npm start-prod-mysql
+postgre - npm start-prod-postgresql

 ## Introduction
 This is the starter repository for the Further APIs session.
 It provides a start to creating a Minimalist Book Manager API.